-Toni Smith, Landau Associates, Inc. (LAI) Project Manager
+Katie Gauglitz, Landau Associates, Inc. (Landau) Project Manager

-The project manager will have overall responsibility for project implementation consistent with the approved RAWP, and will be responsible for maintaining quality assurance (QA).
+The project manager will have overall responsibility for project implementation consistent with the approved remedial action work plan (RAWP) (Landau 2017) and will be responsible for maintaining quality assurance (QA).
 Tasks include:

-- Prepare and review the RAWP, HASP, SAP/QAPP and other key project plans - Coordinate permitting and pre-construction activities - Coordinate field activities - Monitor project activity and quality - Provide regulatory and technical consulting - Coordinate proper handling and disposal of excavated soil.
+- Prepare and review the CMP, SAP/QAPP, and other key project plans - Coordinate field activities - Monitor project activity and quality - Provide regulatory and technical consulting.